Leadership

 David Schneider | Treasurer

 David Schneider has been a television journalist and documentary filmmaker for more than 40 years and is now owner of Sonoma Films.
 In addition to producing his own projects, Schneider has served as a consultant on documentary films, including Who Killed Lt.
 Van Dorn from Investigative Studios.
 Schneider spent a combined 29 years at CBS News based in Los Angeles, Denver, New York, Washington DC and northern California.
 For eight of those years, he was a producer with 60 Minutes and was one of the original producers for 60 Minutes II and 48 Hours.
 In 1998, Schneider was senior producer and writer for the groundbreaking CBS Reports documentary Enter the Jury Room which filmed criminal trials and jury deliberations via remote controlled cameras.
 The broadcast received the Alfred I. DuPont Silver Baton Award.
 Schneider’s work has also been recognized with six Emmys and a Peabody award.
 From 2002-2009, he was Head of Documentaries at Lucasfilm where he created and managed a 30-person unit that produced 94 nonfiction historical films for the DVD release of The Adventures of Young Indiana Jones television series.
 The highly acclaimed documentaries were followed by Manifest Destiny, a three-part feature length series on the history of American foreign policy.
 In 1980-81, Schneider was a Henry Luce Scholar and worked for GMA Television News in Manila, The Philippines.
-He is a graduate of Claremont McKenna College with a degree in Literature and Philosophy.

 Oriana Zill de Granados | Secretary